michellesimek/VBA_Challenge/README.md

 ### Yearly Change
 To find the yearly change in price from opening to closing, the opening price (listed as inital_price in script) was subtracted from the closing price.

+This column was formatted to show positive changes in green and negative changes in red.

 ### Percent Change
 To find the percent change in price, the yearly change value was divided by the opening price (listed as inital_price in script) and turned into a percentage.

 ### Total Stock Volume
+The total stock volume of each ticker was found by adding the volume of each indiviudal date from each ticker.

+### Summary Table of Results
+A summary table was created to show which ticker has the greatest percent increase, greatest percent decrease, and greatest total stock volume.